Experts are warning of a coming surge of Covid-19 cases in US - KRDO

 “First, as case counts have come down in some states, we tend to see that people become less careful, they tend to have more contact,” he said.
 “But then the most important effect is the seasonality of the virus, that people go indoors, transmission happens more.”

-According to the IHME model, the country is seeing about 765 daily deaths from Covid-19, but that number could jump to 3,000 daily deaths by late December.
+The IHME model indicates that the country is currently seeing about 765 daily deaths from Covid-19, but that number could jump to 3,000 daily deaths by late December.

 Murray’s warning is one that’s been repeated from several other health officials in recent months.
 Over the summer, the US Centers for Disease Control and Prevention director warned the fall and winter could be “one of the most difficult times that we experienced in American public health.”
 And this week, leading infectious disease expert Dr. Anthony Fauci urged American cities and counties to prepare for “the challenge” of fall and winter.